urusaioji/urusaioji/README.md

 - 👋 Hi, I’m @urusaioji
 - 👀 I’m interested in postgre
 - 🌱 I’m currently learning git
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... take it easy!
+I'm just learning yet.
+Just don't push me so soon!
 - 📫 How to reach me ...

 <!---